Behavioural Consults – Other Animals

 - You will be sent a pre-assessment form to complete and return a minimum of seven working days before your first appointment

-Any follow-up video conferencing sessions are charged out at £45 per hour.
+Any follow-up video conferencing sessions are charged out at £80 per hour for one appointment or £75 per hour for blocks of 2 or more appointments, plus mileage for any in-person appointments.
 Payment should be made via BACS transfer prior to the consultation to secure your booking.

 Mileage outside the 8 mile radius of Tring is charged at 0.47p per mile for any face-to-face sessions.